-Marijuana is currently the most commonly used illicit drug in the United States as people’s views toward marijuana use have softened, and recreational use has become legal in more states across the country.
+Marijuana is currently the most commonly used illicit drug in the United States as people’s views toward its use have softened, and recreational use has become legal in more states across the country.

 Unfortunately, it also contributes to the potentially dangerous perception of marijuana as a safe drug that can be used without experiencing any negative effects.
 This idea that marijuana use carries no consequences is one reason why, aside from alcohol, marijuana is the most common substance found in the blood of drivers involved in car accidents.